 Probiotics.
 Yogurt and other fermented food such as sauerkraut and kimchi contain probiotics.
 Researchers report that although they are beneficial to digestive health, they have not been shown to help reduce the symptoms of the common cold.
 A few studies show that probiotics may help reduce respiratory tract infections.

-Many other foods, supplements and food ingredients are used to reduce symptoms but there are no benefits or results are inconsistent.
+Many other foods, supplements and food ingredients are used to reduce symptoms but there are no benefits or results that are consistent.
 These substances include ginger, turmeric, echinacea, ginseng, garlic, various Chinese herbs, and more.
 Honey is also used and there is some evidence that it may provide benefits with coughing in adults and not children.
 4

 Our habits can impact our overall health and help prevent colds.
 Habits such as getting enough sleep, eating a healthy diet, getting adequate physical activity, and coping with stress help support the immune system to fight bacteria and viruses.
 Establishing good practices can help beat the common cold.